 By 8 am, you will be already on your way to Halong Bay via a mini-bus.
 This four-hour journey is comfortable and relaxing.

 Then board your overnight cruise boat, and spend the remaining day caving, hiking and beaching.

 One of the best things about joining the organized tour is that they allowed me to use the hotel facilities even though I was not staying for the night.
-I was able to freshen up and leave some belongings behind that I didn’t need to take with me to Halong Bay.
-I thought it was very thoughtful for taking care of these types of details.
-As a solo traveller, you will feel that you are taken care of and don’t have to worry too much about these details.
+I could freshen up and leave some belongings behind that I didn’t need to take with me to Halong Bay.
+I thought taking care of these types of details was very thoughtful.
+As a solo traveller, you will feel you are taken care of and don’t have to worry too much about these details.

 Day 7: Hanoi (1 day)